 The village association would like:

 The villagers are keen to have their own nurse practitioner and a multifunctional community building with reading and learning rooms, meeting rooms and a nurses’ room.
 This would enable training of eg. Local midwives and be used for visiting health professionals and trainers (dentists, opticians, visiting Dr’s, vaccination clinics, nutritionists, midwives etc.), support groups locally (pregnant women and new mothers to support each other), the older ladies have requested the opportunity to learn to read their own letters, write and to manage their own money by learning maths.
 A birthing room for the midwives and nurse practitioners to assist with village births so women and babies will be at less risk than they are currently by the majority giving birth at home.
-To mid April 2012 only 9 babies were born in Telouet clinic (17km away), 6 women were sent to Ouarzazate to give birth and over 300 babies in the area were born at home assisted by local women who have experience but no formal training in delivering babies.
-(They have requested formal training to improve their standards of care).

 The irrigation channel replacement project continues as and when funding allows and visitors whether individual or group who are interested in a hands on aid experience are welcome to work alongside villagers on these projects.
 We do ask that those who take part contribute towards materials like metal and cement.

 Many of the younger villagers are keen to learn other languages so those with language skills to offer are welcome to run small language class groups during their visit.
 This needs to fit round the free time outside school hours.

 We are also looking for holidaying or retired teachers who would be interested in coming to teach basic English and or French to the older ladies so they are able to converse with visitors to the village.